headwaymaps/headway/README.md

 ### Status

 Headway is currently capable of taking a given city from the list in the Makefile and generating docker images preloaded with that city's data for:

-* A photon geocoder
+- A photon geocoder
-* A tileserver-gl tile server
+- A tileserver-gl tile server
-* A valhalla image
+- A valhalla image

 The frontend is a work in progress.
 It is currently capable of:

-* Showing base map tiles
+- Showing base map tiles
-* Letting you search for a place or an address (with autocomplete)
+- Letting you search for a place or an address (with autocomplete)
+- Routing between any two POIs, including dropped pins.

 It is not capable of:

-* Open-ended search (show all matches on the map or in a list)
+- Open-ended search (show all matches on the map or in a list)
-* Dropping a pin on a selected POI and surfacing info about it
-* Directions/routing
+- Clicking on a POI on the base map (technically the base map doesn't have any POIs because the tilserver-gl style isn't customized yet)
+- Showing a detailed directions view.

 The project is also missing:

-* A way to download GTFS feeds (maybe from [here](https://database.mobilitydata.org/)?)
+- A way to download GTFS feeds (maybe from [here](https://database.mobilitydata.org/)?)
-* Steps to download/build elevation tiles for valhalla
+- Steps to download/build elevation tiles for valhalla
-* Kubernetes config for production use
+- Kubernetes config for production use

 Headway is not currently usable as a replacement for Google or Apple maps, but ultimately that is the goal!

 ### Known Issues

 There are a few issues I want to track specifically:

-* Headway requires an amd64 machine for building and will not work on ARM machines like Raspberry Pis or machines running on Apple silicon.
+- Headway requires an amd64 machine for building and will not work on ARM machines like Raspberry Pis or machines running on Apple silicon.
 There appears to be a bug in Qemu that shows up regularly during the valhalla tile building step.
-* The build process can occasionally stall and require either a large amount of waiting or an explicit `docker kill`.
+- The build process can occasionally stall and require either a large amount of waiting or an explicit `docker kill`.

 ### Architecture